nus-cs3281/2018/students/progress.md

 2 | Authored PR (put on hold by request): [PR name 3 #365]()
 2 | Responded to contributor queries: [#1234](), [#4567]()

+Notes:
+* PR-related contributions: Report only when a PR is merged (or it's finalized in some other way e.g., abandoned)
+* Past PRs can be claimed in future weeks, but not the other way around.
+* Report each significant achievement in a separate row.
+You may aggregate multiple minor achievements in to a single row.

 # MarkBind